Rhipsalis Boliviana (Lepismium bolivianum)

 The origin of the Rhipsalis Boliviana is Bolivia.
-The plants grow up like epiphytes.
-The Rhipsalis is family of the cactus (Cactaceae) but fortunately without the spines.
+The plants grow up as epiphytes.
+The Rhipsalis is related to the cactus (Cactaceae), but fortunately without the spines.

-The shoots of the Rhipsalis Boliviana branch, are flat and drooping.
+The shoots of the Rhipsalis Boliviana are branching, flat and pendulous.

-The plant can bloom in spring and autumn, but only if the conditions are optimal.
-Then there are pink or white flowers.
+The plant can flower in the spring and autumn, but only if the conditions are optimal.
+Pink or white flowers then emerge.

-The plant consumes little water.
+The plant uses very little water.
 Give a little more water during the growth period.
-It is best to dry out in the potting soil between the pouring beets.
-Use lime-free, lukewarm water when watering.
+It is best to let the potting soil dry out between the watering beets.
+When watering, use lime-free, lukewarm water.

-The plant needs little nutrition, only fertilize at most once a month in the spring and summer.
+The plant needs little nutrition, only fertilize at most once a month in spring and summer.

-The Rhipsalis Boliviana wants a lot of light but no direct sunlight.
-The plant can also hang outside during the summer.
+The Rhipsalis Boliviana likes a lot of light but no direct sunlight.
+The plant can also hang outside in the summer.

 High humidity and + - 24 ° is ideal, but the plant also thrives at normal room temperatures and a drier atmosphere.
-In the winter preferably cooler, 15 ° is optimal, also less water in this period.
+In winter, preferably cooler, 15 ° is optimal, also less water in this period.

-You can easily multiply the plant.
-The cuttings that you take off will be very easy to root.
+You can easily propagate the plant.
+The cuttings you remove will root very easily.